 Oracle WebCenter Portal adds functionality such as portlets, personalization and content management to your Oracle Java Cloud Service instance.
-See Introduction to Oracle WebCenter Portal
+See:

 Oracle Data Integrator adds data transformation and integration functionality to your Oracle Java Cloud Service instance.
 It supports high-volume batch loads and event-triggered data loads.
-See Introduction to Oracle Data Integrator.
+See:

 Oracle Developer Cloud Service

 (Not available on Oracle Cloud at Customer)